-The SDSTA Fund follows the economic resources measurement focus and accrual basis of accounting, wherein revenues are recognized when earned and expenses are recognized when incurred.
-Likewise, the SURFF follows the accrual basis of accounting.
+The SDSTA Fund uses the economic resources measurement focus and accrual basis of accounting, wherein revenues are recognized when earned and expenses are recognized when incurred.
+Likewise, the SURFF uses the economic resources measurement focus and accrual basis of accounting.
 Revenues are recognized when they are earned, and expenses are recognized when they are incurred.